Hadrians wall bathhouse ruins

 The end of Hadrains wall path

-Hadrian’s wall path is a 84 mile or 135 km walk that takes you across the British countryside.
-You will encounter the ruins of the Roman wall across the entire way and walk across forests, hillsides and meadows.
+Hadrian’s Wall Path is an 84-mile or 135-km walk that takes you across the British countryside.
+You will encounter the ruins of the Roman wall across the entire way and walk across forests, hillsides, and meadows.

 Walking the first steps along Hadrian’s Wall

-My Hadrian’s wall path started in Newcastle upon Tyne where I stayed a couple of nights in a hostel which turned out to be extremely good fun.
-I met up with a couple of people from all over the world and got my last bit of civilized fun in the city.
-I recommend going to a couple of bars and hearing the live music performances and drinking a couple of the Newcastle beers.
+My Hadrian’s Wall Path started in Newcastle upon Tyne where I stayed a couple of nights in a hostel which turned out to be extremely good fun.
+I met up with a couple of people from all over the world and had my last bit of fun in the city.
+I recommend going to a couple of bars hearing the live music performances and drinking the local Newcastle Brown Ale.

 First roman ruin hadrains wall path

-For navigation on the Hadrian’s wall path I used a free map that I picked up in the hostel in Newcastle from hadrianswallcountry.co.uk.
-And I installed the app Hadrian’s Wall by PKC Mobile on my Android phone for some additional information and tips along the wall.
+For navigation on the Hadrian’s Wall Path, I used a free map that I picked up in the hostel in Newcastle from hadrianswallcountry.co.uk.
+I also installed the app Hadrian’s Wall by PKC Mobile on my Android phone for some additional information and tips about the wall.
 The trail is pretty well marked with a white acorn along the Hadrian’s wall path.

 hadrians wall map

-My first day I simply set out and walked till the first stop along the way.
+On my first day, I simply set out and walked to the first stop along the way.
 Heddon of the Wall.
 There I set out for a hostel to stay the first night in.
-But as I soon found out it is a very good idea to make sure the hostel has place for you.
+But as I soon found out it is a very good idea to make sure the hostel has a place for you.
 As luck would have it the hostel in Heddon on the Wall was full up.
 But the lady who owned the hostel was nice enough to call around for a place for me to sleep.
 I ended up sleeping the first night in the Black Bull pub in Wylam-on-Tyne.
-The rest of the way I only stayed on Campsites with my tent.
+The rest of the way I stayed on Campsites with my tent and one bunkhouse.
 Where I slept better than that pub.

 Camping on the Hadrian’s Wall Path